RedisLabs/lua-redimension/README.md

 * KEYS[2] - the index hash key
 * ARGV[1] - the command

-The command may be one of the following:
+Command may be one of the following:

 * create - create an index with ARGV[2] as dimension and ARGV[3] as precision',
 * drop          - drops an index